zwennaf/dhaniverse/ICP_WEB3_SETUP.md

 ## Next Steps

 1. **Deploy to Production**: Use `dfx deploy --network ic` to deploy to IC mainnet
-2. **Test All Features**: Verify wallet connection, token operations, and staking
+2. **Test All Features**: Verify wallet connection and token operations
 3. **Monitor Performance**: Use ICP dashboard to monitor canister performance
 4. **Update Documentation**: Keep this guide updated as features evolve